celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 If you are new to validating on Celo, please follow the Non-ReleaseGold instructions for validating.
 {% endhint %}

-Fauceted funds will come as 2 transactions, one for your validator address and another for your validator group address.
+Faucetted funds will come as 2 transactions, one for your validator address and another for your validator group address.

 ### Hardware requirements